roboticslab-uc3m/speech/README.md

 3. Commit your changes
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-#### Manuals
-1. Read [development manual](https://github.com/roboticslab-uc3m/speech/blob/develop/doc/speech-development-manual.md) if you want to build a new language model

 ## Status